-Each unitary local authority within Dorset (Bournemouth, Christchurch and Poole Council, and Dorset Council) has its own Community Safety Partnership.
+Each unitary local authority within Dorset (Bournemouth, Christchurch and Poole Council, and Dorset Council) has its' own Community Safety Partnership.

-The OPCC works with Dorset Police and other key statutory organisations (local authorities, the fire authority, health agencies and the probation service) alongside other key non-statutory agencies to formulate strategies and plans that tackle crime, disorder and drug misuse in the local area.
+The OPCC works with Dorset Police and other key statutory organisations (local authorities, the fire authority, health agencies and the probation service) alongside other key agencies to develop strategies and plans that tackle crime, disorder and drug misuse in the local area.